Beautymaurya28/AI-JOURNEY/day1journey.md

-#14 May 2025 - Day 2 (Supernova Execution Mode ON) – Wednesday: what is AI, ML, DL (just gain a little knowladge about exactly what is it) | Ready to Conquer!
+#28 May 2025 - Day 2  – Wednesday: what is AI, ML, DL (just gain a little knowladge about exactly what is it) | Ready to Conquer!
 # What is Artificial Intelligence (AI)?
 Artificial Intelligence (AI) is the technology of building smart machines capable of performing tasks that typically require human intelligence, such as problem-solving, decision-making, language understanding, and visual recognition.